FFrabetti/Cooperative-container-migration/docs/cooperative stateful migration.md

 Once we have a way to compare two contents (e.g. through their digest), we just need a mechanism to store and retrieve, given a content ID/digest, a list of nodes that content can be fetched from.
 The problem of choosing among them, for example by testing the condition of the channel or the current workload of the node - i.e. by applying a certain _policy_ -, should be treated separately.

-What we have described is actually a **hash-map**, whose key is a content identifier and the stored value is a list of nodes.
+What we have described is actually a **hash-map** whose key is a content identifier and the stored value is a list of nodes.
 A simple way to implement it is by using [Redis Sorted sets](https://redis.io/topics/data-types-intro#redis-sorted-sets): Redis keys can be basically anything (up to 512 MB), and the stored value can be a data structure like a sorted set, an ordered collection of (string) elements without replication.

 In our case, it is useful to have non-repeated values by design, so we don't have to worry about checking if a node IP is already present or not before adding it to the set.